benoitboidin/benoitboidin/README.md

 # Junior AI developer

+> “The first 90 percent of the code accounts for the first 90 percent of the development time.
+The remaining 10 percent of the code accounts for the other 90 percent of the development time.”

 Welcome to my GitHub profile!

 I am a Data Scientist with a Master's in Computer Science from Bordeaux and a Bachelor's in Computer Science & Mathematics from Lyon.